sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

     properties:
       sslMode: disable
 ```
 Once you have the database created, use your username and password in the config above.
-The `sslMode` is a required feature to require ssl or not in the connection.
+The `sslMode` property needs to be set in your config.

 To run this project locally use ` ./gradlew bootRun` command.
 You should see similar output as below:
 ```java